 Early History of the Dearbourne family

-Another 341 words (24 lines of text) covering the years 1190, 1100, 1510, 1600 and 1188 are included under the topic Early Dearbourne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dearbourne research.
+Another 171 words (12 lines of text) covering the years 1190, 1100, 1510, 1600, 1188, 1628 and 1612 are included under the topic Early Dearbourne History in all our PDF Extended History products and printed products wherever possible.

 Dearbourne Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Dabernon, Darbernum, Dabernoun, Daberon, Daborne, d'Arborn, Arborn, Arbon, Arboune, Arbouin, Arbernus, Abborne, Aborn, Aborne, Abourne, Aberon and many more.